aria-ml/dataeval/docs/source/notebooks/h2_encode_with_onnx.md

 +++

-## _Problem Statement_
+## Problem statement

-When working with image datasets, generating embeddings is a common first step for many analysis tasks like clustering, duplicate detection, and coverage analysis.
+When working with image datasets, generating [embeddings](../concepts/Embeddings.md) is a common first step for many analysis tasks like [clustering](../concepts/Clustering.md), duplicate detection, and [coverage](../concepts/Coverage.md) analysis.
 While PyTorch models are widely used, ONNX (Open Neural Network Exchange) provides a framework-agnostic format that offers portability and often better inference performance.

 DataEval's `OnnxExtractor` allows you to use any ONNX model to generate embeddings from your image datasets.

 +++

-### _When to use_
+### When to use

 Use the `OnnxExtractor` when you want to: